14 Tips for Speeding up Your Collections

 Healthy cash flow is your company’s backbone.
 While getting paid in full, upfront, or early is ideal, it’s not always the case.
 Many factors can prevent a customer from making payments, including economic fluctuations or issues within their own company.
 Recovering outstanding payments from customers can be disruptive and impact your company’s short- and long-term goals.

 Cash flow is essential to every company.
 If your clients don’t pay on time, it can affect the amount of cash coming into your business.
-Protect your cash flow with these collection techniques.
+Protect your cash flow with these tips for how to speed up collections.

 1. Streamline the Billing Process